ank1tha/uepnet/README.md

 This repository contains the implementation code for UEPNet, a novel Input Complexity-Aware Dynamic Structured Pruning framework designed for autonomous driving applications.
 UEPNet eliminates the sequential decision overhead found in traditional early-exit networks by proactively determining the optimal network depth before inference begins.

+This project is a collaborative effort developed as part of the first phase of my undergraduate thesis, reflecting both joint research and the evolving direction of the work.
+Future renditions aim to incorporate optimisations including self-distillation, joint re-training and saliency-guided predictions.

 The framework introduces an Upfront Exit Predictor (UEP), a lightweight module that decouples decision-making from execution.
 By predicting the optimal exit point upfront, UEPNet enables contiguous execution and significantly reduces runtime latency.

 ## Repository Structure